|

 get through the Oak and I might have to revert to something a little

 less ambitious.
 I only broke one blade and it worked out just fine.
+The "jigsaw" pieces are sized so that they

 can easily host a wine glass or coffee mug.
 They are finished in a table